 Erica has superbly captured the impish nature of Lexie’s personality.
 The life-like appearance of this painting is a great testimonial to Erica’s talent and attention to every detail. – J.G. of Virginia

-Lexie’s Portrait is an original painting commissioned by a client in Virginia who wanted to give his wife something special for her birthday.
+Lexie’s Portrait Portrait is a custom original acrylic painting of a Yorkie commissioned by a client in Virginia who wanted to give his wife something special for her birthday.
 Like so many others, he found me by researching local pet portrait artists around Washington DC.
 It’s such a cool feeling when they say they liked your work the best out of all the wonderful artists out there.
 Amazing.

 When going over the photos of my clients dogs, I felt they (and their fur) would work really well against a green background color.
 I’ve painting multiple portraits for clients before and sometimes they work well with the same color and other times you just know each needs their own color.

 The painting measures 12 x 12 inches and is painted on a 1.5 inch (4 cm) deep gallery wrapped canvas.
 All sides are painted with the background color.